 Students will be admitted to the building using the New Street entrance no earlier than 8:10 A.M. and go directly into the auditorium.
 Parents cannot drop students off prior to this time as supervision will not be provided.
 For security reasons, we are asking all parents not to enter the building when dropping your child off at school in the morning.
-One of our staff will be stationed at the door to let your child into the building.
+Staff will be stationed at the doorsdh to let your child into the building.